 And if the meals you prepped on Sunday start to sound boring, unappetizing or less than desirable by Thursday or Friday, that’s when you make those previously mentioned poor food choices.
 Yep, even when you have a healthy meal sitting right there in your fridge.

-Meal Prep Tips: Prep Ingredients Over Full Meals
+My Approach: Meal Prep Ingredients Over Full Meals

 Instead of prepping the same meal over and over, I recommend prepping ingredients over full meals.
 Sure, you’ll have to do a little more work than popping something in the oven or microwave.
 But in most cases we’re talking less than 5 minutes.
 And that’s just for a little last-minute slicing and assembling, to maintain the flavor and freshness of certain produce items.